 - 1. Officer shall, as soon as possible, notify their supervisor or Officer in Charge (OIC) of any reportable use of force. - 2.
 Officer shall, as soon as practicable; following all reportable Level One and Level Two use of force incidents, complete a Use of Force Report Form. - 3.
 In level One and Level Two the completed Use of Force Report Form shall be submitted to the shift supervisor prior to the officer completing his/her tour of duty.
 When completing the report, officers are also required to provide a written narrative statement of the event. - a.)
 Each officer who uses force shall submit a separate written Use of Force Report.
 The officer must articulate, in specific detail, the facts and circumstances surrounding the force used. - b.)
 Any officer who witnesses a reportable use of force shall advise a shift supervisor, or appropriate commanding officer and submit required supplemental reports. - c.)
-If an officer uses force on more than one subject during the same event, the officer shall complete separate Use of Force Report Forms. - d.)
-If an officer is unable to complete the report due to injury or illness, the officer's immediate supervisor will complete it to the best extent possible. - e.)
-A reportable use of force shall be reviewed and if necessary investigated by a supervisor of a higher rank than the officer using force.
+If an officer uses force on more than one subject during the same event, the officer shall complete separate Use of Force Report Forms.

-- 4. All use of force reports shall specify the actions of the subject that necessitated the use of force, the reasons why the officers used force, as well as any suspect or officer complaints of injury, medical treatment received, or refusal of medical treatment. - 5.
+- d.)
+If an officer is unable to complete the report due to injury or illness, the officer will be granted time to do so within reason.
+If necessary, the officer's supervisor on duty for said use of force may be asked to complete it to the best extent possible. - e.)
+A reportable use of force shall be reviewed, and if necessary, investigated by a supervisor of a higher rank than the officer using force.
+The Department's Defense Tactics Instructor shall also review completed use of force reports. - 4.
+All use of force reports shall specify the actions of the subject that necessitated the use of force, the reasons why the officers used force, as well as any suspect or officer complaints of injury, medical treatment received, or refusal of medical treatment. - 5.
 The arresting officer shall notify transporting officers if force was used on the arrestee or if the arrestee has an injury or complains of pain. - 6.
 Shift supervisor shall investigate and report any reportable use of force as directed in section (D) of this policy. - 7.
 Any officer who engages in or witnesses a reportable use of force incident, but fails to notify a supervisor and or fails to complete a Use of Force form as outlined by this policy, shall be subject to disciplinary action. - 8.
 A supervisor who uses force, authorizes the use of force, authorizes conduct leading to the use of force, or is a witness to the use of force shall not be allowed to conduct the investigation.